top of page

 Screenshot of Find Me Gluten Free App showing a search for San Francisco, California.
 Filter choices on the screen are Most Celiac Friendly, Dedicated Gluten-Free.
 With choices for Chains, Bakeries and Breakfast.

-One way I do this is to search for locations through the internet.
-Websites and apps provide a great starting point.
-You may want to use Find Me Gluten Free, Gluten Dude or Spokin.
-I have found that Find Me Gluten Free often has the most reference points, but this app is for anyone who is gluten free and not just people with Celiac Disease, it may have misleading information.
+Apps I recommend are Find Me Gluten Free, Food is Good (FIG) or Spokin.
+I have found that Find Me Gluten Free often has the most reference points, but this app is for anyone who is gluten-free and not just people with Celiac Disease, it may have misleading information.
 It is free, but advanced filters require a yearly subscription.
+I recommend paying for the subscription to get additional filters.
 (Get $5 off the premium Find Me Gluten Free Subscription use code SUKI)

-allergens.
-It may be something to reference if you have multiple allergens.
-In addition to these apps, I will also do some searches of the city name and gluten-free or Celiac.
+FIG allows you to search for all allergens and is grocery scanning app.
+Spokin isn’t great for gluten, but it does allow you to search by other food allergens.
+These may be something to reference if you have multiple allergens.
+In addition to these apps, I will also search for the city name and gluten-free or Celiac.
 You may find a local Celiac group or a blog post from a local about their favorite restaurants.
 This is what I do if I am traveling to a new city.
 I also really like the Celiac Travel Facebook group as that group is strictly monitored for information relevant to people with Celiac Disease.

 Read Reviews